Are you searching for some exciting things to do in Munster? If you have a few days in this beautiful German city, here’s what you can try out.

 Children can enjoy the petting zoo with chickens, dwarf goats, lambs, and guinea pigs.
 It also has an aquarium and a huge greenhouse.
 So, looking for some good stuff to do in Munster?
 Try out this zoo.

-See Related: Best Things to do in Mainz, Germany
+See Related: Things to Do in Mainz, Germany

 5. Munster Cathedral